-Editor's Note: This test case is incomplete in following aspects:

-- TS 38.522 applicability spec update is pending

 6.5.1.9.1 Test purpose

 The purpose of this test is to verify that the UE properly detects the out of sync for the purpose of monitoring downlink CSI-RS based radio link quality of the PCell when DRX is used.
 This test will partly verify the FR1 PCell CSI-RS Out-of-sync radio link monitoring requirements in TS 38.133 [6] clause 8.1.3.4 for UE fulfilling good serving cell quality criterion.